UK 300: top barristers chambers

 The top chambers and law organisations for pupils are listed in the table below.
-There are two new entrants to the top ten this year: Matrix Chambers and 2 Bedford Row.
-However, the public bodies – Crown Prosecution Service and the Government Legal Service – retain their places at the top of the table.
+There is one new entrant to the top ten this year, No5 Chambers, and many chambers have switched places in the table.
+However, it is notable that the public bodies – Crown Prosecution Service and the Government Legal Profession – retain their places at the top of the table.

-- were much more likely than average to have taken part in political extracurricular activities: 23% said they had, as compared to an average of 11% of students across all sectors
+- were considerably more likely to have undertaken voluntary/charity work: 64% of students interested in becoming barristers had, compared to an average across all sectors of 55%.

-Over 73,500 undergraduates took part in the trendence Graduate Survey, which formed the basis of the results in The Guardian UK 300.
+Over 74,700 students and graduates took part in the Trendence UK Graduate Survey, which formed the basis of the results in the UK 300.